Unknown to Unbelievable: Undrafted NFL Players Who Became Stars

 Since Jamal Lewis taking the reins as Baltimore’s feature back, Holmes left for Kansas City the following year, leaving an indescribable impact in his wake.
 Holmes led the league in rushing his first year with the team and was named Offensive Player of the Year the following season.

-Injuries cut off the career that looked to be on the path for all-time greatness, but the Kansas City Chiefs HOFer’s legacy will still always remain a bright light in two franchise histories.
+Injuries cut off the career that looked to be on the path for all-time greatness, but the KC HOFer’s legacy will still always remain a bright light in two franchise histories.

 Lane’s journey is inspirational for more than his talent on the gridiron.